 6. Swelling of the Limbs (Edema)

-This symptom could directly lead to the following…
+Such swelling can lead to the following…

-5. Sudden Weight Gain
+5. Rapid Weight Gain

 Another potential sign of preeclampsia can be found in the bathroom…